element-hq/element-web/docs/labs.md

 Bug reports, feature requests, etc are not currently accepted for this feature flag.
 A later stage of development will provide opportunities for feedback.

+## Metaspaces (`feature_spaces_metaspaces`)

+Metaspaces are automatically populated spaces you can enable in your Space panel.
+By default, you'll have Home or All rooms, but you can opt in to a People, Favourites, and Orphans metaspace too.